ilally93/ilally93.github.io/_posts/2021-01-07-Keyboards.md

 So, I impulse buy projects.... often.
 Obviously quarantining has been weird for everyone.
 I've been at my computer a lot and have started watching a lot of streamers.
-One of those streamers has been [Kristopher Yee](https://www.twitch.tv/kristoferyee), who builds keyboards.
+One of those streamers has been [Kristofer Yee](https://www.twitch.tv/kristoferyee), who builds keyboards.
 After watching two streams, I decided, "I'm gonna build a keyboard!".

 I kind of just wanted to start with something cheap so that if I messed up